 Getting to Good is your road map to feeling better, happier, and more present with proven-effective therapeutic exercises and journaling prompts.

-Here are prompts you can use for your journaling:
+Here are some writing prompts and ideas that you can use in your journal for mental health and wellbeing:

 1. How are you feeling?